Yassen717/Market-Place/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the Home screen by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Image Assets
+Add the following images to your `public/` or `public/assets/` directory as needed:
+- `/logo.svg` (App Marketplace logo)
+- `/avatar.png` (User avatar)
+- `/assets/featured-app-1.png`, `/assets/featured-app-2.png`, `/assets/featured-app-3.png` (Featured section)
+- `/assets/app-connect.png`, `/assets/app-capture.png`, etc. (Top charts)

+You can use your own images or download placeholders.

 ## Learn More